Spartan-CSharp/HotelManagementApp/README.md

 ### Book Room Page

 The homework from Lesson 28, Book Room Page, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
 We are to create a page that will allow the user to book a specific room type.
 Wire it up to the class library.

+### Wrap Up

+## WPF Core Design

+### Introduction

+### Project Creation

+The homework from Lesson 31, Project Creation, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
+We are to create a WPF project in our current solution.
+Add in the ability to use dependency injection.